Simon Hanson: Career

 "A9(south)" received minor radio play on BBC Radio 6 Music.

 Since 2001, Hanson has been working with the Teenage Cancer Trust in association with Yamaha.
 He teaches young people with cancer to play drums and write songs.
 In 2011 Squeeze played at the Royal Albert Hall for the Teenage Cancer Trust.
 In this instance Hanson's drums kit and two guitars were painted by Damien Hirst and auctioned by Christies, the money raised by the sales was given to the Teenage Cancer Trust.

 In October 2015, Squeeze released their first studio album of new material for 17 years Cradle to the Grave, on which Hanson played drums on every track.
 The album accompanied the BBC TV series Cradle to Grave, which was an adaptation of Danny Baker's biography, Going to Sea in a Sieve.
 Cradle to the Grave peaked at number 8 in the UK Album Chart in October 2015.

-On 10 January 2016, Hanson performed with Squeeze live on BBC television's Andrew Marr Show in the presence on then Prime Minister David Cameron when Glenn Tilbrook sang a revised third verse to their song "Cradle to the Grave", changing the lyrics to; "There are some here who are hell bent on the destruction of the welfare state".
+On 10 January 2016, Hanson performed with Squeeze live on BBC television's The Andrew Marr Show in the presence on then Prime Minister David Cameron when Glenn Tilbrook sang a revised third verse to their song "Cradle to the Grave", changing the lyrics to; "There are some here who are hell bent on the destruction of the welfare state".
 On 25 June 2016, Squeeze played a set on the Pyramid Stage at the Glastonbury Festival.

-In 2018, Hanson worked with Hybrid as a member of 'Hybrid live'.
+In 2018, Hanson worked with Hybrid as a member of 'Hybrid Live'.
 Hybrid played three gigs in the UK that year in London, Sheffield, and Bristol.
 In 2019, Hybrid released a short film to accompany their single, "Hold Your Breath".
 Hanson can be seen in the video as a "staggering man" at a house party.